jdgambrell/jg-projects/README.md

 # jg-projects

 ## About me
 My name is Jerry Gambrell, and I am currently a graduate student at Florida Atlantic University in the Master's of Science in Artificial Intelligence program.
-I recently graduated from FAU with a Bachelor's in Electrical Engineering (December '24), and also hold a advanced degrees and certification in Psychology and humn behavior.
+I recently graduated from FAU with a Bachelor's in Electrical Engineering (December '24), and also hold an advanced degree and certification in Psychology and human behavior.
 Although my primary areas of interest lie in robotics and embedded systems design, I have completed undergraduate and graduate coursework in areas such as Circuit Analysis, Control Systems, Electronics, Sensor Networking and Smart Systems, Logic Design, and Tissue Engineering.
 In addition, I took a "project-based" approach to my education, volunteering for research projects whenever possible; while also exploring several interesting personal projects related to embedded systems and robotics in my free time.
 As a result, I also have experience in circuit board design, smd soldering, 3-D printing, and general protoyping of electronic devices.
 My long-term goal involves eventually combining my knowledge of technology and human behavior to develop products that will enhance the lives of everyday people.

 ## About this repository
 This repository is a compilation of embedded systems, robotics, and machine learning projects that have been completed over the past four years for engineering/computer science coursework, or as personal pursuits.
 It is meant to provide some insight into the various projects which I have undertaken, and the skills and techniques that were used in order to complete them.
 Projects will be divided into two categories: Those that are university-related (as part of academic coursework or volunteer project), and those completed as personal projects or as an independent contractor.